The unicorn cat.

 ANY unauthorized use of someone else’s image is a violation of copyright law.
 This means that if you take an image that you find on the Internet and then, without permission from the owner, post it to your blog or website, you violated copyright law.
 Even if you posted the image for a millisecond, that is enough to constitute a violation.

-Copyright law provides statutory damages and attorney’s fees.
+U.S. Copyright law provides statutory damages and attorney’s fees.
 This means that unlike most other legal actions, even if the creator of an image can’t prove that he was harmed in any way, he is still eligible for damages.
 The damages can be anywhere from a couple thousand to millions of dollars.

 Contact Attorney Leslie Elkins to further discuss the problems with taking images off the internet, copyright law, or unicorn cats.
-The unicorn cat image was found using a Bing images search, under their “free to share and use commercially” filter.